WICG/observable/README.md

-Furthermore, any method on the platform that wishes to accept an Observable as a Web IDL argument, or return one from a callback whose return type is `Observable` can do so with any of the above objects as well.
-This can be accomplished in one of two ways that we'll finalize in the Observable
+Furthermore, any method on the platform that wishes to accept an Observable as a Web IDL argument, or return one from a callback whose return type is `Observable` can do so with any of the above objects as well, that get automatically converted to an Observable.
+We can accomplish this in one of two ways that we'll finalize in the Observable specification:
-specification:

  1. By making the `Observable` type a special Web IDL type that performs this ECMAScript Object ➡️ Web IDL conversion automatically, like Web IDL does for